ibm-cloud-docs/EventStreams/eventstreams062.md

 Other third-party clients might work with {{site.data.keyword.messagehub}} but we can't make any guarantees.

-## Support summary all supported clients
+## Support summary for all recommended clients
 {: #client_summary}

 <table id="clients_table">